The kettlebell swing squat style, misunderstood by many, wrongfully shunned by plenty.

 If flexion is achieved in any of the joints that define the squat, but no maximum depth is achieved, then it’s further defined by the approximate height; quarter squat; half squat; three-quarter squat; whereas maximum depth would be a full squat.
 A quick quarter squat can also be defined as a dip.

 The objective of the squat exercise is to tax the quadriceps and gluteus maximus.
-A completely vertical position of the torso provides the maximum resistance for the quadriceps, and the more it moves towards the horizontal plane, the more it removes resistance from the target muscles.
+A close to a vertical position of the torso provides the maximum resistance for the quadriceps, and the more it moves towards horizontal, the more it removes resistance from the target muscles.
 Furthermore, a vertical position of the torso provides the most stable and safe spinal structure for the weighted squat.
-The torso should never break the angle of 45° flexion.

 Definition of the hip hinge: